 To see ways in which the Arora Group aims to minimise its impact on the environment, visit https://thearoragroup.com/about/policy-position/environmentalsustainability.

 Principal risks and uncertainties

-The main financial risks arising from the company's activities are COVID-19 risk, credit risk, interest rate risk and liquidity risk.
-These are monitored by the board of directors and only COVID-19 was considered to be significant at the balance sheet date.
+The main financial risks arising from the company's activities are credit risk, interest rate risk and liquidity risk.
+These are monitored by the board of directors.